MaxPiLab/handson-iot-raspberrypi/doc/linux_basic.md

 **cd**

-Changes the current directory to the one specified.Can use relative (i.e. cd directoryA) or absolute (i.e. cd /home/pi/directoryA) paths.
+Changes the current directory to the one specified.
+Can use relative (i.e. cd directoryA) or absolute (i.e. cd /home/maxpi/directoryA) paths.

    **cd..**

    Used for going back to the previous directory.

 <pre>
 <b>maxpi@ubantu:~/Desktop$ ls